webarch-coop/ansible-role-apt/README.md

 ## Usage

-In addition to the direct use of this role to configure the `/etc/apt/sources.list` file it can be included by other roles to configure `local_facts` needed when configuring other apt repos, for example to get the `$PATH` for Bash, the CPU Architecture and the version of `gpg`:
+In addition to the direct use of this role to configure the `/etc/apt/sources.list` file it can be included by other roles to set `local_facts` that are needed when configuring other apt repos, for example to get the `$PATH` for Bash, the CPU Architecture and the version of `gpg`:

 ```yaml
 - name: Include apt role local fact tasks if variables are not defined